giddy11/Learn_microsoft_c-/Microsoft_C#/Linkedln.Essential/README.md

 Reference types are typically used when you want to work with shared or mutable data.
 Keep in mind that when you pass a reference type to a method, you are passing a reference to the object, not a copy of the object, which can affect the behavior of your code.

+Classes:

+Reference Types: Objects created from classes are reference types.
+When you pass a class instance to a method or assign it to another variable, you're dealing with references to the same underlying object.
+Heap Allocation: Class instances are allocated on the heap, and they are garbage-collected when no longer referenced.
+Mutable: By default, classes are mutable, meaning their state can be modified after creation unless explicitly marked as readonly or using other mechanisms.
+Example:

+public class MyClass
+{
+    // Class members and methods
+}

+MyClass obj = new MyClass();
+Structs:

+Value Types: Structs are value types.
+When you pass a struct to a method or assign it to another variable, you're working with a copy of the data, not a reference to the same instance.
+Stack Allocation: Struct instances are usually allocated on the stack, providing better performance than heap-allocated reference types.
+Immutable by Default: Structs are implicitly immutable unless members are explicitly marked as readonly.
+Example:

+public struct MyStruct
+{
+    // Struct members and methods
+}

+MyStruct obj = new MyStruct();
+Records (Introduced in C# 9.0):

+Value Types: Records are also value types, like structs.
+Immutability: Records are designed to be immutable by default.
+They provide concise syntax for declaring read-only properties and automatically implement value-based equality.
+Semantic Equality: Records compare their values rather than references, making it easier to work with immutable data structures and ensuring proper behavior with deconstruction and pattern matching.
+Example:

+public record MyRecord
+{
+    // Record properties
+}

+MyRecord obj = new MyRecord();

+In summary, classes are reference types, structs are value types, and records are a special kind of value type introduced in C# 9.0 that emphasizes immutability and provides concise syntax for declaring types that are primarily used to store data.
+The choice between them depends on the specific requirements and characteristics of the data you're modeling.